ganjakha/chatgpt-frontend/README.md

 # A ChatGPT Front-End

-Provides a simple HTML and PHP front-end to OpenAI's ChatGPT.
+Provides a quick and simple PHP and HTML front-end to OpenAI's ChatGPT.

 ## Requirements